rizki447/opsml/README.md

-# This project with AWS EKS
+# This project using Python and deployment with AWS EKS

 ## Application Port